Er-sharad-singh/myntra_clone/README.md

 Myntra Clone - Responsive Webpage

 This project is a responsive clone of the Myntra website built using HTML5 and CSS3.
-The goal of this project is to replicate the front-end design of Myntra, focusing on layout, responsiveness, and basic styling elements.You can view project by visiting on https://er-sharad-singh.github.io/myntra_clone/
+The goal of this project is to replicate the front-end design of Myntra, focusing on layout, responsiveness, and basic styling elements.You can view page by visiting on https://er-sharad-singh.github.io/myntra_clone/

 Overview:-